-The University of Wisconsin-Platteville has nine traditional residence halls and three suite-style residence halls with the ability to house 10 to 3,000 people on campus.
+The University of Wisconsin-Platteville campus can offer summer housing in nine traditional residence halls and three suite-style residence halls with the ability to house over 3,000 people on campus.
 Our staff strives to provide safe, clean, comfortable living environments.
+Residence hall exterior doors are locked 24-hours-a-day.
 We hope you enjoy your stay with us!

 For adult conference goers

-Southwest Hall, completed in 2006 and renovated in 2014 (due to tornado damage), is an air-conditioned, six-story, suite-style building with a capacity for 380 people.
+Southwest Hall, completed in 2006 and restored in 2014 (due to tornado damage), is an air-conditioned, six-story, suite-style building with a capacity for 380 people.
 There are 95, fully-furnished, four-person suites with each suite containing four single bedrooms, two bathrooms, a living room, dining area and kitchenette.
 The building has elevator access to all floors, which have common areas such as a laundry room, study room with computer and a community room with vending area.
 Southwest Hall has a main desk in the lobby and Wi-Fi throughout the building.
+This houses summer school students and student employees, along with hosting the New Student Registration visits.

 Traditional Residence Halls